Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/README.md

 Azure QuestionAnswering clients raise exceptions defined in [Azure Core][azure_core_readme].
 When you interact with the Cognitive Language Services Question Answering client library using the Python SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][questionanswering_rest_docs] requests.

-For example, if you submit a question to a non-existant knowledge base, a `400` error is returned indicating "Bad Request".
+For example, if you submit a question to a non-existent knowledge base, a `400` error is returned indicating "Bad Request".

 ```python
 from azure.core.exceptions import HttpResponseError